Noah Fant Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Fant has averaged 27 receiving yards per game in his five career matchups against the Chargers, 13.5 fewer than his over/under for Sunday's game.
+- Against the Chargers, Fant has averaged 27 receiving yards per game in his five career matchups, 16.5 fewer than his over/under for Sunday's game.

-- In five matchups with the Chargers, Fant has not had a TD catch.

-- The Chargers have the NFL's 12th-ranked pass defense this season, giving up 237.1 yards per game through the air.
+- The Chargers have surrendered 24 touchdowns through the air (1.6 per game).
+They are 20th in the league in that category.

 Recent Performances

-- In last week's game against the Raiders, Fant was targeted four times and recorded three catches for 30 yards.
+- In last week's outing against the Raiders, Fant was targeted four times, totaling 30 yards on three receptions.

-- Fant has totaled 138 receiving yards (46.0 per game), hauling in 12 balls on 14 targets in his last three games.
+- Fant has recorded 138 receiving yards (46.0 per game), hauling in 12 passes on 14 targets during his last three games.

 Fant's Denver Teammates